2026 LVDA Schooling Show Series Year-End Awards

 8 Volunteer hours are required for each award.

-2024 LVDA Rider Achievement Awards
+LVDA Rider Achievement Medals

 Bronze Medal: 6 scores at Training Level, 60%+